Punktum-dk/epp-service-specification/README.md

 ## EPP Service

-The DK Hostmaster’s EPP Service implementation is regarded as a service offered to external parties requiring provisioning actions towards DK Hostmaster.
+The Punktum dk’s EPP Service implementation is regarded as a service offered to external parties requiring provisioning actions towards Punktum dk.

 The EPP service requires the use of and possible development of EPP client software.
 This is beyond the scope of this specification as the API and other assets for assisting in this are the primary object of this document.

-In addition to the assets, DK Hostmaster aims to assist users and developers of EPP client software with integration towards DK Hostmaster and therefore provide facilities to ease this integration.
+In addition to the assets, Punktum dk aims to assist users and developers of EPP client software with integration towards Punktum dk and therefore provide facilities to ease this integration.
 This is primarily centered around a sandbox environment and related documentation.

 The service is implemented under the following principles: